qpoisson/roomscanner/README.md

 - A save button that saves all cached data into a project file [TO FIX].

-RGB video feed on the top left corner [TO FIX].
+- RGB video feed on the top left corner [TO FIX].

 Base Code: Unity Point Cloud Tango Example

-Notes:
+Other Notes:

 Many problems with properly obtaining raw YUV image data simultaneously with depth data.
 Skeleton left commented out for future API updates.

-Fixed overheating problem, and potential memory leaks.
+Fixed overheating problem, and some memory leaks.

+Conventional Android local file saving unsuccessful - need to find workaround for Tango.

 Sample depth scan of a staircase:
 ![alt tag](https://raw.githubusercontent.com/andyzeng/roomscanner/master/Preview/Screenshot_2015-06-19-19-43-54.png)